pmgoriya/SRE-Bootcamp-One2N/Readme.md

 - Config managed via env variable using python-dotenv
 - Create a .env file based on .env.example and fill in your local DB credentials.

+###  Postman Collection

+You can import the API collection in Postman by using the `openapi_spec.json` file in the root directory.

+Steps:
+- Open Postman
+- Click on `Import`
+- Select `File` and upload `openapi_spec.json`
+- The collection will be automatically created with all endpoints